Welcome to today's edition of the Rush 24-7 podcast.

 Sorry, folks.

-The next thing there won't be a tax increase that would have hurt our economy.
+The next thing, there won't be a tax increase that would have hurt our economy.

-Uh finally, who's who won here?
+Finally, who won here?

 You people want to tell me Obama wins when this is their take on it?

-They're singing ours tune.
+They're singing our tune.

 They're using our lyrics.